Brendonovich/prisma-client-rust/docs/01-installation.md

 `prisma-client-rust-cli` contains the code generation and access to the Prisma CLI, but does not provide an executable binary - this must be created yourself. <sup>[why?](#why-is-a-cli-binary-not-provided)</sup>

-## Creating a CLI Binary Inside Your Project
+## Creating a CLI Binary Inside Your Crate

 First, the main library and CLI package must be added to your project's Cargo.toml: